 * New Jersey law mandates that all Surgical Technologists must graduate from an accredited school, program or hold a certified Surgical Technologist credential from a recognized organization as Abundant graduates meet these requirements.

 Prospective employment is thought to be in the vicinity of 12% from now until 2026,.
 This percentage is higher than the average career or job growth ratio.

 Where are the most career opportunities?
 The large bulk of them can be found in hospitals and in medical arenas which feature outpatient care.

 Source: US Bureau of Labor Statistics.
-ATI will do all that it can to promote the probability of its students’ employability but does not guarantee employment.
+Abundant will do all that it can to promote the probability of its students employability, however it does not guarantee employment.

 Auxiliary Measures for Acceptance

 As a final screening practice for our applicants, a criminal background check and certificate of good health will be necessitated.
 Applicants must obtain CPR ans liability insurance before or by the end of the academic program.
 Failure to do so, may result in not being able to obtain an Internship as the internships are based on the top of the class and first come first served.